• Skip to primary navigation

 Oma's Plum Platz Recipe

-Enjoy warm and fresh from the oven.
+Enjoy the plum platz warm and fresh from the oven.
 The cake also freezes well.
 I like to slice it before freezing so I can take out individual pieces.
 To reheat, place a slice on a plate and microwave for 30 seconds.

 More Recipes You Might Enjoy: